chrisperry1/data_wrangling_baseball/readme.md

 <p>126 rows × 53 columns</p>
 </div>

+There are 126 rows available providing records of this instance.
+Joey Votto and Jose Abreu were two players in 2020 and 2021 that had a salary of over 3650000 and an OBP of over 0.35

 Is there a strong correlation between the number of at bats and on base percentage?